Use the arrows to scroll through some of Auburn's

 U.S. News & World Report

-Men's Health ranked Auburn's Recreation and Wellness Center #7 in the country.
-The center was also ranked the 3rd most luxurious student recreation center by collegerank.net.
+Men's Health ranked Auburn's Recreation and Wellness Center as one of the "Coolest College Recreation Centers in America."
+The center was also ranked the third most luxurious student recreation center in the country by collegerank.net.

 The center's group fitness program has between 120 and 150 classes a week, ranging from meditation to gravity intervals.

-The 27,287 students that make up Auburn's student body, represent all 50 states as well as more than 91 countries.
+The 30,440 students that make up Auburn's student body represent 47 states and 98 countries.

-Auburn University was the first, and only, university in Alabama to be recognized as a Green Ribbon School by the U.S. Department of Education.
+Auburn University was the first university in Alabama to be recognized as a Green Ribbon School by the U.S. Department of Education.

-The Office of Undergraduate Studies offers free tutoring, supplemental instruction, and academic coaching.
-Academic Support is located in the RBD Library.
+The Office of Academic Support, located in the RBD Library, offers free tutoring, supplemental instruction and academic coaching.

 Use the arrows to browse photos of Auburn's campus.
 Mouse over the + icon for more details about campus life.